 Your own probability of infection and its consequences are individual and easy to figure out.
-With school-age kids and intermittent life stress, I was dealing with a probability of “near certainty” and “big time suckage”, respectively.
+With school-age kids and intermittent life stress, I was dealing with a probability of “near certainty” and a consequence of “big-time suckage.”

 Here are the tools that I used to manage exposure (the things outside of me) and vulnerability (the things inside me).

 You want to avoid any controllable circumstance where there may be an increase in the number of germs in your immediate environment.